 52,600 BP: Speculative earth crust displacement (Flem-Aths, after Hapgood), bringing Canada to North Pole.
 Next see 9,600 BC, below.

-50,000 BP: Brazil: Bones, hearths, charcoal suggest indigenous population before invasion of Americas by Mongoloids (Ancient Voices, BBC2, 1/9/99).
+50,000 BP: Brazil: Bones, hearths, charcoal suggest indigenous population before invasion of Americas from Siberia (Ancient Voices, BBC2, 1/9/99).
 Remains resemble Negroid Australian aborigines.

-41,000 BP: Teeth and a piece of jaw found in Italy and Kent's Cavern, Torquay indicate earliest Homo sapiens presence in Europe (Nature, November 2011).
+41,000 BP: Teeth and a piece of jaw found in Italy, and Kent's Cavern, Torquay indicate early Homo sapiens presence in Europe (Nature, November 2011).

 40,000 BP: Linguist estimates Andaman islands became isolated in Indian Ocean (C4 In Search of Eden, 14/5/01).
 These tribes carry Asian as well as African marker in DNA.

-40,000 BP: Very cold period, acc. to Edinburgh Uni team’s study of corals (Times, 26/1/01), also Fuerbacher.
-Neanderthals hit hard.
-Oldest human (Cro-Magnon) skull in Europe found in Cave Of Bones, Rumania.
+40,000 BP: Oldest human (Cro-Magnon) skull in Europe found in Cave Of Bones, Rumania.
 Bosphorus did not exist; humans migrated into Europe via the Danube?
 Many Europeans' DNA traceable to this time.
-Now see also 44,0000 BP.... busy period this, with humans reaching Siberia (stone tools & reindeer bone needles) from south west, following prey?
+Now see also 44,0000 BP.... busy period this, with humans reaching Siberia (stone tools and reindeer bone needles) from south west, following prey?

-35,000 BP: Start of recent Ice Ages, acc. to Earth’s Story, 13/12/98.
-Around this time the path from Asia to the Americas may have been open allowing humans to settle the New World in advance of the Clovis migration; genetic 'evidence' compatible (Mapping Human History p.205.)
+35,000 BP: Around this time the path from Asia to the Americas may have been open allowing humans to settle the New World in advance of the Clovis migration; genetic 'evidence' compatible (Mapping Human History p.205.)

-30,000 BP: Worlds oldest known cave paintings at Chauvet (Focus 6/96 p.83).
-Sabre tooth tigers still in Britain (Time Team, C4, 'Britains Drowned World 24 Apr 2007).
-Humans reached edge of Arctic Ocean.
+30,000 BP: Humans reached edge of Arctic Ocean.
 Peak of Ice Age 5,000 years later forced humans south to Mongolia.
 (IHJ:Asia.)
 Coldest point of Ice Age?
-(Singer & Avery).
-Extensive deserts & semi-deserts; sea level about 400 feet lower than today.
+(Singer and Avery).
+Extensive deserts and semi-deserts (aridification usually accompanies increased polar glaciation); sea level about 400 feet lower than today.

 10,000 BP: Upper Palaeolithic (Old Stone Age); followed by Mesolithic.